ivancli/um-invigor/README.md

 ---

-8. Generate migration files, in root folder of the project run: <a name="generate-migration"></a>
+8.Generate migration files, in root folder of the project run: <a name="generate-migration"></a>

 ```sh
 php artisan um:migration